roloje777/mg-bits-and-bytes-blog/_posts/philosophy-and-thinking/2024-07-14-time-management-2.md

 3. being a shitty leader and social health issues
 4. spending time with you people and getting to know them
 5. The only way to grow in a gym
+6. exception happen "Happy path versus unhappy path?
+Also the wall example (brick by brick)
+7. A manager should manage, a tech should do techy stuff. "single responsibility principle"